digthedata

 Creating Your Infographic Reveal

 Step 1.
 Determine one of the following tools to use to create your infographic.
-You may want to spend a little bit of time learning how to use the tool by playing the linked resources that is provided for each tool.
+You may want to spend a little time learning how to use the tool by playing the resources linked to each tool.

 Step 2.
 Case Title at the top of the Infographic.